Stanford Axe

-The Stanford Axe is a trophy awarded to the winner of the annual Big Game, a college football match-up between the University of California Golden Bears and the Stanford University Cardinal.
+The Stanford Axe is a trophy awarded to the winner of the annual Big Game, a college football match-up between the University of California, Berkeley Golden Bears and the Stanford Cardinal.
 The trophy consists of an axe-head mounted on a large wooden plaque, along with the scores of past Big Games.
-Cal currently holds the Axe after defeating Stanford 27–20 in the 2022 game.
+Cal currently holds the Axe after defeating Stanford 24–21 in the 2024 game.

 History

 Origins

 The Axe was originally a standard 12-inch lumberman's axe.
-It made its first appearance on April 13, 1899 during a Stanford rally when yell leaders used it to decapitate a straw man dressed in blue and gold ribbons while chanting the Axe yell, which was based on The Frogs by Aristophanes (Brekekekèx-koàx-koáx):
+It made its first appearance on April 13, 1899, during a Stanford rally when yell leaders used it to decapitate a straw man dressed in blue and gold ribbons while chanting the Axe yell, which was based on The Frogs by Aristophanes (Brekekekèx-koàx-koáx):

 Theft by University of California

-The Axe made its second appearance two days later on April 15, 1899 at a Cal-Stanford baseball game played at 16th Street and Folsom in San Francisco.
+The Axe made its second appearance two days later on April 15, 1899, at a Cal–Stanford baseball game played at 16th Street and Folsom in San Francisco.
 Led by Billy Erb, the Stanford yell leaders paraded the Axe and used it to chop up blue and gold ribbon after every good play by the Stanford team, while shouting the Axe yell.
 However, Stanford lost the game and the series, and the yell leaders debated if the Axe was a jinx and whether to dispose of it.

 As Stanford students discussed the Axe's fate, a group of Cal students seized it and ran off with the Axe.
 It in turn was passed from student to student, and a chase ensued through the streets of San Francisco, first followed by Stanford students and fans and second followed by the San Francisco police.
 During the chase, the Axe's handle was broken off.

 Cal student Clint Miller, who was wearing an overcoat so he could easily conceal the axe head, was the last to handle the Axe.
 As he reached the Ferry Building, he noticed the police inspecting the pockets of every boarding male passenger.
 Miller described what happened next in a letter he wrote in 1912:

 Recent research indicates it is possible Miller may have used the historic Southern Pacific steam ferryboat Berkeley (Maritime Museum of San Diego) as the getaway boat.
 From there Miller took the Axe back to Berkeley where it was first stored in a fraternity (Chi Phi), and later in a bank vault.
 Two days later, Cal held its first Axe Rally.